ErhanFuchedzhiev/azure-cloud-migration-and-architecture-project/02-plan-and-create-infrastructure.md

 ---

-With the pre-creation checklist complete, I proceed to deploy and validate Azure Virtual Machines using automated methods such as **Azure CLI**, **Bicep templates**, and **PowerShell scripts**, ensuring consistent, secure, and repeatable infrastructure provisioning.
+With the pre-creation checklist complete, I proceed to deploy and validate Azure infrastructure using automated methods such as **Azure CLI**, **Bicep templates**, and **PowerShell scripts**, ensuring consistent, secure, and repeatable provisioning across environments.